Discover Hornsey Exchange – the first step towards Hornsey Town Hall Arts Centre reopening in 2023.

 First opened in Crouch End in 1935, Hornsey Town Hall is now being meticulously restored to its original Grade-II* Listed condition.

-Set to reopen in Q4 of 2022, the Town Hall is coming back to life as a modern day, future-proofed Arts Centre.
+Set to reopen in 2023, the Town Hall is coming back to life as a modern day, future-proofed Arts Centre.
 The building will include a theatre, performance and event spaces and a unique cinema experience.
 That’s not all: flexible workspaces, a rooftop bar and a variety of food and beverage outlets will also be available.

 A multi-disciplined recording studio, Hornsey Sounds, will also be dedicated to helping develop local and emerging talent in the London Borough of Haringey.